Gestapo: History

 After Adolf Hitler became Chancellor of Germany, Hermann Göring—future commander of the Luftwaffe and the number-two man in the Nazi Party—was named Interior Minister of Prussia.
 This gave Göring command of the largest police force in Germany.
 Soon afterward, Göring detached the political and intelligence sections from the police and filled their ranks with Nazis.
 On 26 April 1933, Göring merged the two units as the Geheime Staatspolizei, which was abbreviated by a post office clerk for a franking stamp and became known as the "Gestapo".
-He originally wanted to name it the Secret Police Office (Geheimes Polizeiamt), but the German initials, "GPA", were too similar to those of the Soviet State Political Directorate (Gosudarstvennoye Politicheskoye Upravlenie, or GPU).
+He originally wanted to name it the Secret Police Office (Geheimes Polizeiamt), but the German initials "GPA" looked and sounded too similar to those of the Soviet State Political Directorate (Gosudarstvennoye Politicheskoye Upravlenie, or GPU).

-The first commander of the Gestapo was Rudolf Diels, a protégé of Göring.
-Diels was appointed with the title of chief of Abteilung Ia (Department 1a) of the Prussian Secret Police.
+The first commander of the Gestapo was Rudolf Diels, a protégé of Göring, with the title of chief of Abteilung Ia (Department 1a) of the Prussian Secret Police.
 Diels was best known as the primary interrogator of Marinus van der Lubbe after the Reichstag fire.
 In late 1933, the Reich Interior Minister Wilhelm Frick wanted to integrate all the police forces of the German states under his control.
 Göring outflanked him by removing the Prussian political and intelligence departments from the state interior ministry.
 Göring took over the Gestapo in 1934 and urged Hitler to extend the agency's authority throughout Germany.
 This represented a radical departure from German tradition, which held that law enforcement was (mostly) a Land (state) and local matter.
 In this, he ran into conflict with Schutzstaffel (SS) chief Heinrich Himmler who was police chief of the second most powerful German state, Bavaria.
 Frick did not have the political power to take on Göring by himself so he allied with Himmler.
 With Frick's support, Himmler (pushed on by his right-hand man, Reinhard Heydrich) took over the political police in state after state.
 Soon only Prussia was left.